 Ignatius of Loyola, a great spiritual leader of the past, gives us valuable advice.
 He suggests a delicate but profound image for what he calls “the discerning of spirits.”
 God’s Spirit, says Ignatius, comes to us like water dripping on a sponge.
-He enters quietly and easily through an open door.
+He enters quietly and easily through an open door–if our heart’s orientation is toward God.
+Our experience is exactly the opposite if our heart’s disposition is to self.
 The evil one comes as water dripping on a stone.
 Darkness enters only with clamour and noise because the door is closed to it.
 The dark power tries to break it down through fear, hurry and intimidation.
-Such is the case only if our heart’s orientation is toward God.
-Our experience is exactly the opposite if our heart’s disposition is to self.
 That is, we experience the darkness as silently entering because the door is open to it.
 In such a state, God’s presence is noisy and clattering because we have not aligned ourselves to him and hence we are not receptive to what he gives.
 Like welcomes like.

 “Here is my chosen servant!
 I love him, and he pleases me.